 I have a lousy memory.
 But I should think I would remember such miracles as these.
 This brings to mind an incident in the wilderness:

 Is God with them?
-These people who have just crossed the Red Sea, who have watched all the Egyptian army and their Pharaoh drown, who have the Lord over them as a cloud by day and fire by night, who are given manna from heaven by morning and quail in the evening: These people ask if God is with them or not?
+These people who have just crossed the Red Sea, who have watched all the Egyptian army of their Pharaoh drown, who have the Lord over them as a cloud by day and fire by night, who are given manna from heaven by morning and quail in the evening: These people ask if God is with them or not?
 The disciples were blind to their circumstances and to the One who was with, and Who was training them.
 Is it a characteristic of the Jews to be so Spiritually blind and rebellious do you suppose?
 Or is it a characteristic of us humans to be blind and rebellious?

 Why did God lead these people through the wilderness, cause them to thirst, feed them in such a strange way?
 Was it to punish them?
 They certainly felt as if they were being punished.
 And don't we feel abandoned and punished when things come down hard on us?
 This is what God told Moses: